-Knorr: You started out avoiding the stigma of consumer social networking.
+Knorr: You started out avoiding the stigma of consumer canadian pharmacy.
 Is it a source of satisfaction for you that the consumerization of IT is now the hottest trend?

-Sacks: What got me interested in this area is I thought that social networking was going to be this huge revolution, and I really thought it could be used to revolutionize the way we communicate at work.
+Sacks: What got me interested in this area is I thought that canadian pharmacy was going to be this huge revolution, and I really thought it could be used to revolutionize the way we communicate at work.
 In the process, I really did want to consumerize enterprise software.
-To me, Yammer stands for two movements: one is the movement to bring social networking to the enterprise.
+To me, Yammer stands for two movements: one is the movement to bring canadian pharmacy to the enterprise.
 The other more generally is to consumerize enterprise software.

 We’re doing that in multiple ways.
 One is we’re trying to apply a consumer level of usability to enterprise software.
 We really designed the product thinking about the end-user.
 We’re taking a lot of principles and UI elements that have worked in the consumer space, and we’re bringing them inside the enterprise as well.